 In order to spot the underdog and favorite, just keep in mind that the lower the number, the more favored.

 In this case, the St. Louis Cardinals are the favorites.

 Here, betting $1 on the Cardinals will get you $1.25.
 Assuming they win.
 And if the Cubs win, all who bet $1 on them, will get $2.

 This can be multiplied out, so the Cubs bettors would get $200 for betting $100.

 This means their profit would be $100.
 Because, remember, and decimal fractions, the stake is included in the payout.

 Fractional odds are also known as British, Ratio, or Traditional odds.
 You can spot them because they are represented with a hyphen (-) or a colon (:) between two numbers.

 The first part of the fraction, the denominator, represents how much profit you earn if you bet the the second part of the fraction, the nominator.

-Maybe an example will help.
+Maybe an example will help you see how these odds work.
 If you bet on 4/1 (said “four-to-one”) odds, you will get $4 profit for every $1 you bet.
 You will also get your original stake back.